Exploring today's technology for tomorrow's possibilities

 When it comes to printing documents, the days of plugging a computer into a nearby printer using a cable are long gone.
 Instead, network printing is now the norm, and in the domestic environment, this means wireless connections.

 There are several options when it comes to wireless connectivity for printers.
 Of course, connecting over a WiFi network is the typical solution, but there are alternatives.
-One of these is WiFi Direct, a clever means of using standard WiFi technology to allow two devices to talk directly with each other.
+One of these is WiFi Direct, a clever means of using standard WiFi technology to allow two devices to talk directly.

 What is WiFi Direct?